j-be/attomail/README.md

 ------------
 The user to deliver mail to has to be specified at compile time:

-    make USERNAME=peter
+    make USERNAME=peter attomail

-By default, the Maildir directory is `~/.local/share/local-mail/inbox`.
+By default, the Maildir directory is `~/Maildir`.
 It can be changed to `~/.Maildir/inbox` as follows:

-    make USERNAME=peter MAILBOX_PATH=.Maildir/inbox
+    make USERNAME=peter MAILBOX_PATH=.Maildir/inbox attomail

 Absolute paths are also supported.
 The following configuration will put mail in `/var/mail/new/(filename)`:

-    make USERNAME=nobody MAILBOX_PATH=/var/mail
+    make USERNAME=nobody MAILBOX_PATH=/var/mail attomail

 To install attomail on your system with the appropriate capabilities:

-    make install install-link-sendmail setcap
+    # Copy attomail binary to its destination
-    # You must manually create the mailbox if it does not exist yet
+    # Make sure attomail is owned by the correct user (i.e. the same as used for USERNAME variable while building it)
-    mkdir -p ~/.local/share/local-mail/inbox
+    chmod 4111 attomail

-Note: the attomail binary must be installed with file capabilities set (recommended).
-Alternatively, the program can run with setuid-root.
-Either way, the user and groups are changed before the mail is read and written.
+Note: The attomail binary must be installed with setuid enabled.
+Else, it won't work.

 Usage